Several improvements positively affecting Dorchester are collectively the Dorchester Times "Story of the 2017."

-- Two very successful restaurants on main street, both considered tops in the county.
+- Further success of Dorchester's two restaurants on main street, both considered tops in our region.

 - A town-sponsored crackdown on negligent property owners resulting in cleanups and reinvestment.

-- A new superintendent who is taking Dorchester Public Schools to a new level.
+- A new superintendent who is taking Dorchester Public Schools to the next level.